vutting4221/veechain.github.io/docs/smart-chain/wallet/wallet_api.md

 BinanceChain.on('chainChanged', (chainId) => {
   // Handle the new chain.
   // Correctly handling chain changes can be complicated.
-  // We recommend reloading the page unless you have a very a good reason not to. window.location.reload();
+  // We recommend reloading the page unless you have a very good reason not to. window.location.reload();
 });
 ```